warewulf/warewulf/userdocs/contents/security.rst

 stopping them from spoofing a provision request and downloading the provisioned raw materials for inspection.

-In Warewulf there are ways to secure the provisioning process:
+In Warewulf there are ways multiple to secure the provisioning process:

 #.
 The provisioning connections and transfers are not secure due to
    not being able to manage a secure root of trust through a PXE